 Healthy team relationships are an important part of being able to get the job done.
 Those relationships also have a major impact on how happy you are in your service, how motivated you are in your role, and even how well you’re able to do what you need to do.
 The truth is that many people spend most of their waking hours at work.
-That’s doubly true for Military Service Members who often eat, sleep, and live with their teammates for days, weeks, or months at a time.
+That’s doubly true for Service Members who often eat, sleep, and live with their teammates for days, weeks, or months at a time.
 If you focus on optimizing your relationships with your team, you’ll be able to better perform as an individual and as a unit.

 How do professional relationships impact performance?